English

 Step into the historic Royal Chapel, where French royalty once worshipped.
 Admire the stunning Baroque architecture and the intricate decor details, and imagine the grandeur of royal ceremonies.

-Exploring the exterior attractions of Palace of Versailles
+Explore the exterior attractions of the Versailles Palace

 The Orangerie